Font Size:

 Designation of the low-income population with a given service area.
 This demonstrates a shortage of providers serving Medicaid and Sliding Fee Scale patients in comparison to the low-income population.

-There are three specialties that are reviewed for HPSA designations.
+Three specialties are reviewed for HPSA designations.

 1. Primary Care -- Health professionals measured include MDs and DOs practicing family medicine, general medicine, general pediatrics, general internal medicine, and general OB/GYN services.